kevinoti2018/Jitu/README.md

 # Jitu
-This Repository contains Branches on some of the projects/Assignments given as part pf the training at The Jitu
+This Repository contains Branches on some of the projects/Assignments given as part 0f the training at The Jitu.